 Payables include liabilities and accrued expenses owing by the Group which are unpaid at the end of the reporting period.
 The distribution amount payable to unitholders as at the reporting date is recognised when unitholders are presently entitled to the distribution income under the Trust Deed.

-All payables, unless otherwise stated, are non-interest bearing, unsecured and are generally settled on 30 day terms.
+All payables, unless otherwise stated, are non-interest bearing, unsecured and generally paid within 30 day terms.

 (I) Borrowings